juandpinto/thesis-manuscript/source/12_methods.md

     lemma_totals_dict[lemma] = sum(lemma_by_file_dict[lemma].values())
 ```

-This returns Using the short example given above, this would result in the following dictionary:
+Using the short example given above, this would result in the following dictionary:

 ```
 262:'ב',